-I have been menu planning for years and it is one thing that I do that saves me time, money, and a lot of stress.
+Learning how to plan a menu was the one thing that I did that saves me time, money, and a lot of stress.
 Menu planning is also one of my least favorite things to do, but life is so much easier when I make one that I just suck it up and do it.
-I have several friends who tell me that they wish they could be better organized, eat out less, make more homemade meals — and really, a menu is your key to all of that!
+I have several friends who tell me that they wish they could be better organized, eat out less, make more homemade meals — and really, learning how to plan a menu is your key to all of that!

 First you should know that menu planning does take some time and mental energy.
 You have to think!
 This is why I started planning a month at a time instead of a week at a time — I only have to expel that energy once a month rather than every week.